-Businesses embrace transformative technologies in hopes of enhancing processes needed to survive and thrive in the long term.
-Collaboration between firms, better customer engagement, simplified operations, and valuable insights are just some of the benefits of implementing new technologies to help businesses prosper.
+Businesses embrace transformative technologies to enhance processes that need to survive and thrive in the long term.
+Collaboration between firms, better customer engagement, simplified operations, and valuable insights are benefits of implementing new technologies to help businesses prosper.

 This steady development reflects the importance of investing in and implementing new, viable technologies.
-Businesses that ignore digital transformation or are slow to adapt might get left behind by their competitors.
+Businesses that ignore digital transformation or are slow to adapt might be left behind by their competitors.

-The most significant reason for this explosive growth is that digital technologies increase business growth speed more so than conventional processes.
-The agility and resilience you can get from modernizing your systems and software can change your business's future for good.
+The most significant reason for this explosive growth is that digital technologies increase business growth speed more than conventional processes.
+The agility and resilience you can get from modernizing your systems and software can improve your business's future.

-However, it is essential to understand that there is 'no right way' to transform digitally.
-This is because every organization has its unique goals, culture, needs, leaders; and obviously, what worked for one business won't necessarily have the same results for others.
+However, it is essential to understand that there is 'no right path' for successful digital transformation.
+This is because every organization has its unique goals, culture, needs, and leaders; obviously, what worked for one business won't necessarily have the same results for others.

-In a recent study, 71% of respondents said they were exposed to increased risks, data breaches, and cybersecurity exploits in a rush to implement digital transformation.
+In a 2020 study by Ponemon, 71% of respondents said they were exposed to increased risks, data breaches, and cybersecurity exploits in a rush to implement digital transformation.
 So make sure that you prepare beforehand for any such issues, and prevent the free flow of information into the hands of hackers and other unscrupulous individuals.
-Encrypt all your data, have proper authorization processes in place, and monitor all the aspects of your digital transformation strategy.
+Encrypt all your data, have proper authorization processes in place, and monitor all the aspects of your digital transformation security strategy.
 The process of digital transformation may leave your organization vulnerable to new threats during and after the initiative.

 So instead, implement these eight general principles to turn your effort to transform into real and lasting change with effective cyber risk management:

 Analyze Your Organizational Culture

-A thorough understanding of your company culture determines how well you can implement new technology across the organization, how employees will adapt to change, and its overall impact on company processes.
+A thorough understanding of your company culture and pain points determines how well you can implement new technology, how employees will adapt to change, and its overall impact on company processes.

-Some technologies like chatbots, artificial intelligence, network security, influence certain cultures and industries differently than others.
+Some technologies, like chatbots, artificial intelligence, and network security, influence certain cultures and industries differently.

 Set Organizational Goals

-While it's enticing to leverage novel technologies, they may not be suitable for your needs at this exact time.
+While it's enticing to leverage novel technologies, they may not suit your needs at this exact time.

-For example, some businesses are better off updating their security specifications before anything else, while others believe new customer service technologies are a better choice for them.
+For example, some businesses are better off updating their security specifications before anything else, while others believe new customer service technologies are a better choice.

 Set goals that protect and enhance your current business processes.
-Also, separate your organizational goals from technology goals, which may be poles apart.
+Also, separate your organizational and technology goals, which may be poles apart.

 Document The Risks

-You are about to change all your systems and processes in a bid to make them better.
-But this may expose you to unprecedented risks and obstacles that may derail you from your business objective.
+You are about to change all your systems and processes to make them better.
+But this may expose you to unprecedented risks and obstacles derailing you from your business objective.

 From internal data and departmental silos to faulty digital transformation premises, a lot can go wrong during the exercise.
-You can make it all worth your while by documenting these issues as and when they arise.
-It is essential to leverage transparent risk methodologies to document these risks including NIST 800-30 or FAIR to understand where the risks to the organization lie and how new technologies will impact its risk profile.
+You can make it all worthwhile by documenting these issues as and when they arise.
+It is essential to leverage transparent risk methodologies to document these risks, including NIST 800-30 or FAIR, to understand where the risks to the organization lie and how new technologies will impact its risk profile.

-This makes it easier to track the anticipated threats and analyze their impact on the overall technical execution.
+This makes tracking the anticipated threats easier and analyzing their impact on the overall technical execution.